 The Oxshott Village Litter Team focuses on the main arteries into the Village – i.e. both ends of the A244 plus Fairoak and Blundel Lanes.
 We estimate that 90 percent of the litter has been discarded from vehicles - the usual débris consists of Red Bull cans, Costa Coffee take-away cups, and rubbish from take-out meals.
 One cannot fathom the mindset of the people who throw this rubbish out from their vehicles, but it is fortunately a small minority.

 We do a quarterly Litter Pick and, in addition, volunteers pick when they can.
-Dates for the remaining formal 2021 picks are all on Wednesdays:
+Upcoming dates are:

 Overflowing litter bins on Oxshott Heath are also an increasing problem, especially during lockdown with the much-greater numbers of visitors including many who are not local.
 The photo shows an overflowing bin near the concrete-bridge over the railway connecting to Sheath Lane.